 2) Dance, monkey, dance.
 I could have gone through with my normal event.
 Get check.
 Cash check.
 This actually would have been the hardest thing to do.
 I'm just not built that way.
 Some days, I wish I was.
 Life would be easier without a conscience.

 3) Speak from the heart.
 And that's what I did.
 I turned down my speaking fee and gave a different kind of talk, one where I shared how my great-grandfather changed his last name from Chung to Ford so he could own property in Nevada.
 How my grandparents lived on Beacon Hill in Seattle because that was the only neighborhood in the city where a Chinese person could buy a house at the time.
-I talked about how my mom, who was from Arkansas, married a Chinese man in the 60s.
+I talked about how it was illegal for my parents to get married in my mom's home state of Arkansas (they got married in California).
 And I talked about how the magic of this place vanished as soon as I realized the magic was only reserved for certain people.
 I expressed how Bay View was a wonderful community with a rich heritage and that I hoped they'd invite me back, and that if they did, I hoped I'd want to come back.
 It was a knee-trembling, voice-wavering, emotional speech and when I was done there was a round of thunderous applause, much to my relief.

 Half of the community was thrilled that I spoke up.
 One woman from Louisville even gave me a "battlefield commission to Kentucky Colonel."
 The other half, not so much.
 But even a few of the angry ones still wanted me to sign their books.